Featured Image: Virgin Orbit

 The only other place where one might find a set of events similar to LauncherOne’s is Northrop Grumman’s Pegasus launcher, which also starts underneath a plane.
 In particular, a Lockheed L-1011 TriStar aircraft named Stargazer.
 Pegasus has launched a total of 44 times with 39 total successes.

 Visually, they are both fairly similar.
 They have the familiar rocket shape (flamey end and a pointy end) and both have fins.
 However, Pegasus has a wing near the midsection of the rocket.
 This is for enhanced stability specific to the structure of Pegasus.

 |Payload Capacity (LEO)||500 kg (1100 lb)||443 kg (977 lb)|

 |Launch Platform||Boeing 747-400 (Cosmic Girl)||Lockheed L-1011 TriStar (Stargazer)|

 |Lift-off Location||Mojave Air and Spaceport, California||Varies (Florida, California, Pacific and Atlantic Oceans)|

 The ability to air-launch is a tremendous advantage for multiple reasons.
 If the weather is bad in one area, the plane can fly to another area with calmer skies.
 Some other advantages include a reduced amount of fuel, an altitude and velocity increase, which will already have taken it out of the denser parts of the atmosphere.

 However, there is one major disadvantage.
 Weight.
-Because Cosmic Girl can only carry so much weight, and fuel is heavy, Virgin Orbit is limited by payload weight.
-That maximum payload to LEO is 500 kg and and to Sun Synchronous Orbit (SSO) it is 300 kg.
+Because Cosmic Girl can only carry so much weight, and fuel is heavy, Virgin Orbit reduced the payload’s weight.
+That means the maximum payload to LEO is 500 kg and to Sun Synchronous Orbit (SSO) is 300 kg.